-The High Priestess’ location between the two pillars suggests that she acts as a mediator between the depths of the reality.
+The High Priestess’ location between the two pillars suggests that she acts as a mediator between the depths of reality.
 She symbolizes the third pillar or the path between.
 Her belief is that both pillars are equal and there is knowledge to be learned in both worlds.

 The scroll is partly covered.
 This implies that sacred knowledge is both explicit and implicit and that you can only see it when you’re ready to look beyond the material realm.

 The crown and the blue robe are both symbols of the divine knowledge of the High Priestess.
 The cross on her robe represents the four directions and the balancing of the four selves: body, heart, mind, and spirit.

 The crescent moon at her feet also tells us that she is illuminated through reflection and symbolizes her connection with the divine feminine, her intuition and subconscious mind, and the natural cycles of the moon.

 The veil of pomegranates symbolizes abundance, fertility, and the divine feminine.
 It also evokes Persephone’s eating the fruit of the Underworld, allowing her to move back and forth between the upper & lower realms.

-High Priestess Tarot Card Meaning Upright
+The High Priestess Tarot Card Meaning

-When the High Priestess appears in a tarot reading she usually indicates a time for learning and listening to your intuition rather than prioritizing your intellect and conscious mind.
+When the High Priestess appears upright in a tarot reading she usually indicates a time for learning and listening to your intuition rather than prioritizing your intellect and conscious mind.

 While doing this, answers will flow freely as they come from within.
-When you have learned to consult your inner silence for answers to your practical dilemmas, you will have achieved the ideal of the High Priestess.
+Once you have learned to consult your inner silence for answers to your practical dilemmas, you have achieved the ideal of the High Priestess.